By using this site, you agree to the Privacy Policy and Terms & Conditions.

 However, just days before the new fee structure is due to be applied, it has emerged that a group of hoteliers have lodged an appeal to void the result of the ballot, campaign group Against BID has told routeone.
 “Alleged material irregularities” which may have affected the result are claimed.

-In the disputed ballot of 83 establishments held by Liverpool Business Improvement District Company (Liverpool BID) and Liverpool City Council (Liverpool CC), 26 hotels voted for the £2 per night charge and 18 against, with one invalid vote.
+In the disputed ballot of the 83 eligible establishments held by Liverpool Business Improvement District Company (Liverpool BID) and Liverpool City Council (Liverpool CC), 26 hotels voted for the £2 per night charge and 18 against, with one invalid vote.

 According to Against BID’s Shawn Rutter, the introduction of the ‘tourist tax’ in Liverpool could now be delayed pending the outcome of the appeal.